wirt-ee/wirt-ee.github.io/docs/logbook/ceph-ec-data-loss/index.md

 # Ceph EC pool: the unrecoverable PG

-Context: the estate's Ceph, octopus 15.2.5, before the later upgrades in this logbook.
+Context: the environment's Ceph, octopus 15.2.5, before the later upgrades in this logbook.
 An EC pool (`k4m2`, jerasure, reed-solomon, k=4 m=2, host failure domain, SSD class) holding production RBD volumes.
 The cluster itself was stretched across two datacenters at L2 at the time: the storage was almost full, and the new capacity lived in the second datacenter.
 The note below is the bug report as filed upstream — issue 48060 — kept as it was written, hostnames genericized.
-The note carries no calendar day for the onset, but the bounds are hard: the nautilus→octopus upgrade finished 2020-10-07, and the scrub repairs that closed the incident are dated 2020-10-28 in [the scar-tissue entry](../ceph-scar-tissue/index.md).
+The note carries no calendar day for the onset, but the bounds are hard: the nautilus→octopus upgrade finished 2020-10-07, and the scrub repairs that closed the incident are dated 2020-10-28 in [the incident log](../ceph-incidents/index.md).
 The disaster struck inside that window.
-The report ends at the countdown; the salvage and the outcome, reconstructed from the estate's own notes, are in the Aftermath below.
+The report ends at the countdown; the salvage and the outcome, reconstructed from the environment's own notes, are in the Aftermath below.

 ## The situation